-This past school year, Lincoln was fortunate to have co-founder of Apple Computer, Steve Wozniak, serve as the Keynote Speaker at Lincoln's 2023 Scholarship Gala.
-Mr. Wozniak's keynote addressed the intersection between technology and the law and was moderated by NBC news anchor, Scott McGrew.
+In 2023 Lincoln was fortunate to have co-founder of Apple Computer, Steve Wozniak, serve as the Keynote Speaker at Lincoln's Scholarship Gala.
+Mr. Wozniak's keynote addressed the intersection between technology and the law and was moderated by NBC news anchor Scott McGrew.